How do you fit in your school days when you travel? Don’t you get tired of each other? Wow, you were gone how long?

-Our family enjoys traveling—both related to work and purely pleasure vacations.
-We have all learned a lot while traveling and created wonderful memories that will last a lifetime.
-Here’s some of what we have learned and our 25 favorite car activities.
+Regardless of how much you travel, you can learn a lot while traveling and create wonderful memories that will last a lifetime.
+Here’s some of what we have learned.

 I turn over packing their suitcases as soon as possible.
 This builds independence and responsibility.
 If they forget something, there is no one else to blame.
 I created a packing check-list for each child to follow as she packs her suitcase.

-In the beginning, I read the list out loud as she gathers the items.
-This way I can make sure she gets everything packed (and in a timely manner), but she is still responsible for packing.
-As she gets older, I begin turning the responsibility over by first having her pack then reading over the list with her.
-Eventually, I allow her to pack all on her own for weekend visits to family.
-It won’t be long before I can turn over the whole responsibility for long trips also.
+In the beginning, I read the list out loud as she gathered the items.
+This way I could make sure she packed everything (and in a timely manner), but she was still responsible for packing.
+As she got older, I began turning the responsibility over by first having her pack then read over the list with her.
+The girls now pack all on their own.
+They sometimes still forget things, but the learning experience is well worth any inconveniences.

 - Clothes (list how many outfits are needed)